AurlinD/CPSC-313-assignment-3/README.txt

     The first access at a[0][0] will be a compulsory miss because the cache is empty.
 The cache will put the first block (4 longs) at set 0.
     The cache will keep storing array data 16 sets (16 * 8 = 128) at a time till the the 8th block at a[0][8].
     Then it will cycle back to set 0 which will get replaced by a[0][8], causing misses to all of the accesses in the block.
-    The next cache access will all replace old blocks because they map to blocks that will have been replaced due to being evenly divisible.
+    The next cache accesses will all be misses because they map to blocks that will have been replaced due to being evenly divisible.
     Therefore the miss rate = 1.000

 c.
 An array of long with 8 rows and 128 columns, a direct-mapped cache, and the function sumC from the program cache-test provided in the first part of the assignment.